Hieu565/Math-Score-Predictor/README.md

 - More adaptive response generation
 - Voice input/output features

+## 🤝 Contributing
+- Fork the repo and submit pull requests.
+- Share ideas for better features and models.

+## 📜 License
+MIT License.
+Free to use and modify.

 ## 📩 Contact
 If you’d like to learn more about the backend implementation, trained models, or research behind the project, feel free to reach out:
 - 📧 Email: phamminhhieu0817@gmail.com or hieu.m032108@gmail.com